 FLORIDA DENIES RENEWAL OF EXHIBITOR’S LICENSE

 On June 16, 2017, the Florida Fish and Wildlife Conservation Commission issued a letter denying the annual renew of Hugo Liebel’s license to possess and exhibit Nosey.
 The denial was due to Liebel’s failure to provide the required itineraries, an issue first identified by Save Nosey NOW! and other advocates.
 Elephants are considered Class I wildlife, and cannot be kept as pets in the state.
-However, there is an appeal process, so it is not yet known if or how this will affect Nosey.
+The Liebels’ appeal was subsequently denied, but it is not yet known how this will affect Nosey.
 We applaud the FWC for taking this important step in enforcing state laws to protect animals and the public.

 STATES MOVE TO PROTECT CIRCUS ANIMALS

 On October 20, 2016, S2508 — known to all as Nosey’s Law — passed in the New Jersey State Senate by a vote of 32-5.
 The bill has been amended to cover ALL exotic animals and is now pending in the General Assembly.
 A vote has not yet been scheduled.
 We thank primary sponsors, Senator Raymond Lesniak and Assembly Member Raj Mukherji, and their colleagues for this legislation that will protect not only circus animals but also the public at large.

 READ NOSEY’S LAW!

 ACTION: New Jersey Residents: Contact your Assembly Member and ask them to support S2508/A4386 Nosey’s Law!